monsoonmaelstrom/book2/book2.md

 “Well, shall we go warn Davy she’s here?”

 Alex nods and we go below deck.
 We find a very drunk Davy in the galley with Gavin.
-And at some point between when I saw him earlier this morning and now, he’s cut off all his hair.
+At some point between when I saw him earlier this morning and now, he’s cut off all his hair.
 What was three or four inches of curls is now no longer than the width of a finger.
 It actually looks better than I would have expected.

 “Nice hair.
 I like it,” I tell him.